vanitu/Cleaning_data_course_project/README.md

 Following preparation process was perormed:

- 1) load_data function called for test and train data.
+ 1) load_data function called for Test and Train data sets of source data.
  This function provides:

-    - loads source data sets from file using fread function
+    - loads source to data.table from source files using fread function
-    - assign appropriete features names
+    - Red and assign appropriete features names from source features.txt
     - remove duplicated columns presented in source data.
     - adds subject column with subject ID
     - adds activity_id column for each observation